Richard of York, 3rd Duke of York: Role in politics before 1450

-Leader of the Opposition, 1450–1453
+The Duke's Opposition, 1450–1453

 In 1450, the defeats and failures of the English royal government of the previous ten years boiled over into serious political unrest.
 In January Adam Moleyns, Lord Privy Seal and Bishop of Chichester, was lynched.
 In May the chief councillor of the king, William de la Pole, 1st Duke of Suffolk, was murdered on his way into exile.
 The House of Commons demanded that the king take back many of the grants of land and money he had made to his favourites.

-In June, Kent and Sussex rose in revolt.
+In June 1450, Kent and Sussex rose in revolt.
 Led by Jack Cade (taking the name Mortimer), they took control of London and killed James Fiennes, 1st Baron Saye and Sele, the Lord High Treasurer of England.
 In August, the final towns held in Normandy fell to the French and refugees flooded back to England.

-On 7 September, York landed at Beaumaris, Anglesey.
+On 7 September 1450, York landed at Beaumaris, Anglesey.
 Evading an attempt by Henry to intercept him, and gathering followers as he went, York arrived in London on 27 September.
 After an inconclusive (and possibly violent) meeting with the king, York continued to recruit, both in East Anglia and the west.
 The violence in London was such that Somerset, back in England after the collapse of English Normandy, was put in the Tower of London for his own safety.

 York's public stance was that of a reformer, demanding better government and the prosecution of the "traitors" who had lost northern France.
 Judging by his later actions, there may also have been a more hidden motive—the destruction of Somerset, who was soon released from the Tower.
 York's men made several attacks on the properties and servants of the Duke of Somerset, who was to be the focus of attack in parliament.